 However, we can see that a few of its best keywords for the niche have low KD.
 On one hand, the fact that these keywords are related to your niche according to Ahrefs means that they are still part of your niche.

-On the other, one could make the argument that the niche is too broad, which results in having a wide variety of keywords that may not have anything to do with your blog.
+On the other, one could argue that the niche is too broad, resulting in a wide variety of keywords that may not have anything to do with your blog.